 What Is Ashwagandha?

 Ashwagandha, also called Withania somnifera, is a small evergreen shrub that grows in India, the Middle East, and parts of Africa.
-The fruits, leaves, and roots of the plant are traditionally used in Ayurveda, Siddha, Unani and Chinese medicine (1)
+The fruits, leaves, and roots of the plant are traditionally used as natural remedies in Ayurveda, Siddha, Unani, and Chinese medicine (1)

 Ashwagandha has gained popularity in the past century for boosting hair health.
 Preliminary scientific studies on the plant’s efficacy in treating hair issues show promising results (2).

-Read on to learn more about the benefits of ashwagandha for hair.
+Read on to learn more about the history of ashwagandha for hair.

 How Can Ashwagandha Help In Promoting Hair Health?

-Ashwagandha’s potent adaptogenic, anti-inflammatory, and anti-stress properties may help promote hair growth.
+Ashwagandha’s potent adaptogenici XRelating to the property of adaptogens, plants and mushrooms that can reduce fatigue, stress, anxiety, and improve your overall well being. , anti-inflammatory, and anti-stress properties may help promote hair growth.
 Keep reading to know more.

 1. May Help Treat Stress-Related Hair Loss